Kabenge42/Finance_ML_Analytics_Platform/docs/improvement_plan/IMPROVEMENT_PLAN.md

 Evaluation and analytics module for Finance ML Analytics Platform.

-This module provides comprehensive evaluation, visualization, and reporting functions for machine learning models in financial applications.
+This module provides comprehensive evaluation, visualization, and reporting functions for machine learning regression in financial applications.

 Key Functions:
     - simple_eda: Exploratory data analysis with visualizations